TechEvents-BUDS/Tecna-s-Tribe_Techathon/README.md

 2. **Reporting**: The application generates detailed reports and visualizations to help HR departments understand and address the identified biases.
 3. **Recommendations**: The application provides specific recommendations and strategies for improving the fairness and inclusiveness of the hiring process.

-To use the application, navigate to `http://localhost:5000` in your web browser and follow the on-screen instructions.
+To use the application, navigate to `http://localhost:8501` in your web browser and follow the on-screen instructions.

-## Contributing

-If you would like to contribute to the Neutral project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Implement your changes and ensure they are tested.
-4. Submit a pull request with a detailed description of your changes.

 ## License